 A Bit About Bobby QUINN

 After working various jobs, Bobby began his career in the HVAC industry in 1998.
-He was ultimately forced to retire from his sales manager position early in 2019 because ALS stole his ability to go any further in his successful career.
-Every place Bobby ever worked, including Food Lion at the age of 16, he developed long standing relationships with his co-workers and many others around him.
+He was ultimately forced to retire from his sales manager position early in 2019 because ALS stole his ability to go any further.
+Every place Bobby worked, including Food Lion at the age of 16, he developed long standing relationships with his co-workers and many others around him.

 He’s the type of guy who has never met a stranger, has countless friends because of his genuine kindness, overwhelming generosity, huge heart and never ending will to help others in any way that he can.

 ALS is a progressive neurodegenerative disease.
 It makes the brain stop talking to the muscles, the muscles throughout the body atrophy and die which leads to complete paralysis over time.
 Ultimately, ALS patients become prisoners held inside their body.
 As if that’s not horrible enough, the disease does not affect your sight, your hearing, or your mind so patients are fully aware of what is happening all along.

 On their 3-hour drive home from Baltimore to Richmond, Virginia, they were in complete shock.
 As the days passed, the emotions evolved from shock to overwhelming upset that turned into raging anger.
 That anger grew into full blown fight mode with the goal to fill the future they had left together, however long that may be, with memory making adventures, spending time with family, friends and LIVING life with ALS.

 All too often, we focus on what we “can’t” do in situations versus identifying what we “can” do!
 There was no way to change Bobby’s diagnosis, but they did their best to FIGHT back and make the most of every day.

 Bobby’s mantra during his ALS battle: “My LIFE doesn’t suck, my circumstances do!
 My LIFE is amazing, beautiful, and full of love and support.
 I am blessed.”